SinaShirparvar/mirror-registry/README.md

+# About
-# Deploy Docker Registry as a pull through mirror on Kubernetes using S3 Storage
+###Deploy Docker Registry as a pull through mirror on Kubernetes using S3 Storage.